cabarius/ToyBox/ToyBox/ReadMe.md

 **Important**: *Make sure you are on the latest version of the game 1.07f or newer*

+**Ver 1.3.18** (Coming Soon)
+* (mafemergency) Added an action to lobotomize enemies bindable key that will render them unable to move or attack in combat.
+This is useful for when you need punching bags that don't fight back
+* (mafemergency) Added a timescale multiplier option with bindable key

 **Ver 1.3.17**
  * Brutal Unfair Difficulty & Brutal Level Slider
     * Improved explainer text for Brutal Unfair Difficulty to describe how Unfair was applying Unfair Modifiers twice and that Owlcat fixed the bug to only apply them once.